-5.2.45.2.5 Checklist for ISO/IEC 17065
+5.2.5 Checklist for ISO/IEC 17065

 It helps to have the second column of the checklist for ISO/IEC 17065 completed beforehand by the body under assessment.
-This then gives a quick lead into the relevant manuals or procedures to establish compliance with the standard.
-A significant number of the requirements of 17065 will already have been addressed if the ExCB report has been completed beforehand.
+This then gives a quick lead into the relevant manuals or procedures to establish compliance with the Standard.
+A significant number of the requirements of ISO/IEC 17065 will already have been addressed if the ExCB report has been completed beforehand.
 If a body holds accreditation as a certifying body, not all clauses need to be addressed.
-However, in some cases, the clauses should be related to the IECEx Scheme where there are requirements in the Rrules.
+However, in some cases, the clauses should be related to the IECEx scheme where there are requirements in the rules.

-5.2.5 5.2.6 Checklist for ISO/IEC 17025
+5.2.6 Checklist for ISO/IEC 17025